developingAlex/lakedisappointment/README.md

       background-color: orange;
     }
     ```
-1. add functionality to the button and the form:
+1. Add functionality to the button and the form:
-1. we want to preserve log(in our browser's console.) stop the form from submitting as the browser normally does, event.preventDefault() in signinform.js
+1. We want to preserve log(in our browser's console.) stop the form from submitting as the browser normally does, event.preventDefault() in signinform.js
     ```html
     <form
         onSubmit = {(event)=>{